DevWael/wp-user-listing-table/README.md

 The PHPUnit configuration file contains the following main configurations:
 1. It will test only the `plugin/src` directory.
 2. The test reports will be generated into `plugin/coverage` directory.
-3. To generate the reports, you will need to install PHP x debug.
+3. To generate the reports, you will need to install PHP [Xdebug](https://xdebug.org/docs/install).

 ### PHPUnit Test Cases